 Submit

-Circular Economy for a cleaner environment
+A Circular Economy as the solution for a clean environment

 Valuable resource

-Circular economy as a key
+Circular Economy as a key

-Thinking tomorrow's solution today
+Thinking about tomorrow's solution today

 Together with partners in China, Covestro has already developed an innovative recycling concept for reusing important raw materials.
 With this concept, used water bottles made of the high-performance plastic polycarbonate are broken down into their material components for reuse.
 Covestro then uses the recycled components to produce new plastic granulate for electronic products such as laptops, printers and copiers.